russwinch/python_conventions/README.md

 88 characters as per [Black](https://github.com/psf/black#line-length).
 This seems to be a reasonable limit to adhere to and displays well on most platforms, even with monitors that are in portrait orientations and split.
-Occasional small exceptions to this rule are fine for readability but don't go overboard; a hard limit of 100 is reasonable.
+Occasional small exceptions to this rule are fine for readability but don't go overboard; a hard limit of 100 is sensible.

 ### Multiline layouts

-[There are a number of options](https://www.python.org/dev/peps/pep-0008/#code-lay-out) for multiline layouts in PEP-8.
+There are a number of [options for multiline layouts](https://www.python.org/dev/peps/pep-0008/#code-lay-out) in PEP-8.
-Vertical alignment is the preferred style, defaulting to a single argument per line for readability, except when there are small numbers of arguments or when they share an association:
+Vertical alignment is the preferred style, defaulting to a single argument per line for readability, except when there are small numbers of arguments or when they share an obvious association:
 ```
 # Aligned with opening delimiter.
 foo = long_function_name(var_one,